Hepatitis B: Introduction

 The most effective treatment plan for hepatitis B uses a multifaceted approach.
 Treatment plans are individualized to best fit the patient's age, medical history, and type and stage of the disease.
 The goal of treatment is to stop or lessen damage to the liver and minimize and quickly treat any complications, such as such as cirrhosis of the liver.

-Most adults recover from ...more treatments »
+Most adults recover from hepatitis B, ...more treatments »

 Hepatitis B: Misdiagnosis

 A diagnosis of hepatitis B may be overlooked or delayed because there may be no symptoms, especially in children.
-In addition, symptoms, such as flu-like symptoms, fever, poor appetite, fatigue, and weakness, may be similar to symptoms of other disease and conditions, such as cirrhosis of the liver, flu, gallstones, peptic ulcer, and other forms of hepatitis, such as ...more misdiagnosis »
+In addition, symptoms, such as flu-like symptoms, fever, poor appetite, fatigue, and weakness, may be similar to symptoms of other disease and conditions, such as cirrhosis of the liver, flu, gallstones, peptic ulcer, and other forms of ...more misdiagnosis »

 Symptoms of Hepatitis B